vansh-seth/Web-tech-lab/Notes-CSS/Borders/Readme.md

 This CSS code will apply a 2px solid red border with rounded corners to the `<p>` element.

-Certainly!
-Below is the content reformatted for a `README.md` file:

----

 ## All CSS Border Properties

 Below is a list of all the CSS border properties along with their descriptions: